Consteel/manual/versioned_docs/version-17/manual/8_0_structural-analysis/8_2_model-check-diagnostics.md

 <!-- wp:paragraph {"align":"justify"} -->

-There are two kinds of diagnostics messages:
+There are three kinds of diagnostics messages:

 <!-- /wp:paragraph -->